-It is actually hard to describe Greece, as using a word such as idyllic is Greek itself, which leads to a tautology (which is Greek as well).
+It is actually hard to describe Greece, as using a word such as idyllic is a Greek word in itself, which leads to a tautology (which is Greek as well).

 10 million